Office of Patient Safety and Clinical Quality

 MPH, Johns Hopkins Bloomberg School of Public Health

-Dr. David Lang is a pediatrician with the Clinical Center’s Pediatric Consult Service.
-He provides and supervises consults for pediatric inpatients and outpatients across the NIH Intramural Research Program.
+Dr. David Lang is the Chief of the NIH Clinical Center's Office of Patient Safety and Clinical Quality (OPSCQ).
+Prior to that, he was a pediatrician with the hospital’s Pediatric Consult Service, providing and supervising consults for pediatric inpatients and outpatients across the NIH Intramural Research Program.

 Dr. Lang received a Doctor of Medicine degree from the University of Maryland in Baltimore in 1996.
 He completed a pediatrics residency at Emory University in Atlanta in 1999, and then returned to Baltimore for a fellowship in General Academic Pediatrics from 1999 to 2002.
 During his fellowship, he researched exercise levels and health beliefs among inner-city children with asthma and their parents.
 While at Hopkins, he also completed a Master of Public Health degree with concentration in Health Education and Promotion.